 Probably prints and/or a comic or art book.
 Look at your portfolio and short list your favourite images.
 Maybe get a second opinion.
 For your first show, bring along a range of images- it all needs to be geek based; sci-fi or fantasy themed and if you draw both portraits and landscapes, bring both and see what sells.

 However, I’ve now discovered that kind of thinking won’t shift high volume and you need to sell a lot in order to make these things financially worth your while.
 I’ve talked with several artists who tell me their best sellers are always the fan art pieces and rarely their originals.
-And I noticed first-hand how, for example, one top-end fan artist sold 8 prints in 5 minutes, making £90 while I happened to be passing by.
+And I noticed first-hand how, for example, one top-end fan artist sold 8 prints in 5 minutes, making £90 while I happened to be passing by their table.
 Whereas I’ve sometimes not even made £90 during the entire day!
 Of course I’m comparing myself with a fan artist who had triple the table and display space I had, was in a far better location within the venue and producing consistent, high-quality work.

 – This is something I would like to experiment with.
 I am curious to see what is possible if I produce a series of high quality, consistent fan arts to sell at a comic con.
 I feel it’s something I’m capable of although it does mean taking time away from the original art I enjoy creating, being left with work I couldn’t necessarily sell or use in certain other markets and I’d need to reconcile my artistic principles i.e. To sell out, I must become a sell-out, and that is simply part and parcel of the life many artists face in order to financially survive.

-Regarding fan art licensing and copyright restriction.
-It is usually illegal to produce and sell fan art.
+Regarding fan art licensing and copyright restriction: It is usually illegal (technically illegal) to produce and sell fan art.
 An original owner or creator of the work in which you’re creating a derivation of would have grounds to sue you in this case.
 In 2014 the UK introduced a new ‘parody, caricature and pastiche’ law which could apply in the case of fan art, although exactly what constitutes a copyright infringement is still partially unclear.
 What is also unclear is at what point is a work considered original, derivative or pastiche?

 In reality, suing a fan artist is extremely rare.